sty-holdings/resuable-const-vars/README.md

 This is meant to be where everyone can share Constants and Variables, primarily static values.
 Also, there can be helper functions with the constants and variables.

 If you don't like the coding style used for the file, there is no such thing as the right way to code.
-I would say that you should be flexible.
+You should be flexible.

 Areas Touched On:
 - Canadian Provinces